Healthcare Training Institute

 the shelter and letting the childcare center take care of Miguel for an afternoon.

-Overlooked Consequence #2 is Slowed Motor Development.
+♦ Consequence #2: Slowed Motor Development.

 I noticed a second sometimes overlooked consequence in the children by watching